Ackermanz/cpo-lab4/README.md

 - Result(timeout=None) return the future execution result (if the future is done);
 - raise the exception (if the future is done and raise an exception);
 - block until the future is done (if the timeout is None and future is not done);
-- raise TimeoutError after timeout (if the timeout is not None and the future is not done).
+- raise TimeoutError after timeout.
 - Cancel() cancel a future (if the future not executed).

 ## Contribution